NorthernMan54/homebridge-alexa/README.md

 * Fans, Humidifier Dehumidifier and Air Purifiers - Supported as a Switch
 * Valves, Sprinklers and Shower Heads - Supported as a light bulb
 * Occupancy Sensors - Supported as a Contact Sensor

+### Non-Homebridge Devices

+* `homebridge-alexa` only supports devices that are managed by the Homebridge instance.
+This means that HomeKit-supported devices that you add to your home via *only* HomeKit _will not be available to Alexa through this plugin_.
+You may wish to use the device manufacturer's app (if they have one) to link Alexa to the device(s) in duplicate to your existing HomeKit binding.
+Most devices are perfectly happy to be part of two worlds in this sense.

 ## Unsupported device types